lukestroh/linear-slider/README.md

 `linear_slider_bringup`: Launches all of the interfaces.

-`linear_slider_controllers`: Manages the control node for interfacing with ROS2.
+`linear_slider_controllers`: Manages the control node for interfacing with ROS2, hosts custom controller configurations and implementations.

 `linear_slider_description`: Defines the geometry and links in a URDF file.
 Also specifies controller interfaces through `<ros2_control>` tag.